The Second Harry Waterman Murder Mystery

 The Embassy of the Islamic Republic of Iran, London, early April

-Standing behind his large, leather-topped desk, dressed in an expensive, black, pinstriped Italian suit, Jazani regarded the alluring woman facing him; she was wearing a black hijab and a black dress.
+Standing behind his large, leather-topped desk, dressed in a pinstriped suit, Jazani regarded the alluring woman facing him; she was wearing a black hijab and a black dress.
 Her olive complexion was near flawless and her dark, sultry eyes were intoxicating and tantalisingly irresistible.
-Her bright-red, glossy lips were the only outward sign of her rebellious nature.
+Her bright-red lips were the only outward sign of her rebellious nature.

 ‘Please, take a seat,’ he said as he lit a cigarette.
-‘I must say Miss Saliba, if nothing else, you are a very persistent woman.’
+‘I must say Miss Karam, if nothing else, you are a very persistent woman.’

-‘Oh—there’s a lot more to me than that, Mister Ambassador,’ she replied confidently, as she settled on one of a pair of ornate, brushed silk, red-velvet sofas that were separated by a low, marble-topped table.
+‘Oh—there’s a lot more to me than that, Mister Ambassador,’ she replied confidently, as she settled on one of a pair of ornate red-velvet sofas that were separated by a low, marble-topped table.

 ‘I have ordered tea and cake, they will be arriving shortly,’ he said, with an insipid grin that exposed his smoke-stained teeth and gold fillings.